4-Ever

 Poverty

-There has been the biggest campaign ever this year to encourage governments and the rich to act and make poverty history.
-But millions of people still live in extreme poverty.
+There is plenty of money and food to go round and many campaigns encourage governments and the rich to act and make poverty history.
+But millions of people still live in extreme poverty...

 Page Contents

 (Summary put simply) - The rich and powerful depend on poor people to work for them because poor people will accept low wages (They have no choice).
 This helps the rich make more money.
 Big rich corporations compete to get more and more people to buy their products.
 If they can keep the price down more people will buy, so they are always trying to cut their costs.
 All they care about is making more money.
 This economic system leads to big businesses who do not care about the people they fire, the small businesses they make go bust or the poor farmers who cannot compete with the prices.
 So most of the world's poverty is caused by this system of exploiting the poor so that the rich can make money. . .
 A billionaire could stop poverty very quickly but unfortunately billionaires aren't that generous.
 So pressure must be put on governments to divert the money they raise from taxes towards the poor.
-They have pledged to do this but pressure must be kept up to make them honour their promises.
-Signing the petitions can help stop poverty.
+Most pledge to do this but will they honour their promises?

 Poverty Introduction